tkhquang/tkhquang.dev/content/posts/get-access-to-childrens-functions-from-parent-component-with-react-hooks.md

 # The Problem

 In this example we will create a simple counter application with the 2 individual counters.
-It will update the total count value (sum of the 2 counter values) only when the user click on the `Update Counter` button.
+It will update the total count value (sum of the 2 counter values) only when the user clicks on the `Update Counter` button.
 To give an illustration, [this](https://htv0z.csb.app/) is what we are going to build.

 In case the above link no longer works: